ZAMMELI/chg_fixtures/README.md

 # chg_fixtures
-graphical interface to count number of changements of fixtures per day in industrial parc
+graphical interface (with Qt Designer) to count number of swap of fixtures per day in industrial parc.